johannessonlab/Letharia/README.md

 ### Creating an GeneMark HMM file

 The script to run and self-train GeneMark (called `gmes_petap.pl` and provided with the program) has some perl dependencies that are now installed in Uppmax.
 The instructions looks straight forward, so I only checked [this](https://wiki.gacrc.uga.edu/wiki/GeneMark) website, and the help menu.
-I prepared a script for it and run it as such:

-    $ ./GeneMarkhmm.sh L.lupinapure.scaffolds_ed.fa
+I ran it like this:

+    # Self-training algorithm GeneMark-ES/4.32-es
-I'm running it with options `--ES --fungus --max_intron 3000 --min_gene_prediction 120`.
+    $pathToGeneMark/gmes_petap.pl --ES --fungus --cores $CORES --max_intron 3000 --min_gene_prediction 120 -v --sequence $GENOME

 I'm not giving it any hints.
 It took less than half an hour.
 I was very happy with GeneMark-ES results: they matched the Cufflinks transcripts very well.

 ### Creating an Augustus HMM file